drshawnkwang/tutorial-argocd-tx2026/README.md

 - [Part III: Advanced Topics](Part03-AdvancedTopics.md) - App of Apps, ApplicationSets, rollbacks, sync waves and hooks
 - [Part IV: Multi-Environment Deployments](Part04-MultiEnvironment.md) - Kustomize overlays for dev/staging/prod

-## Student Template Repository

-Students fork [esnet/tutorial-argocd-tx2026](https://github.com/esnet/tutorial-argocd-tx2026) and connect it to their ArgoCD instance.
-That repo contains the exercise files referenced throughout this tutorial.

 ## Prerequisites

-- A cloud VM with k3s installed (provided by the instructor)
+- A Kubernetes cluster.
+For the instructor-led tutorial, a cloud VM with k3s installed (provided by the instructor).
+- However, a [kind](https://kind.sigs.k8s.io/) or [minikube](https://minikube.sigs.k8s.io/docs/) cluster may be used for self-instruction.
+Alternates include [k3s](https://k3s.io/).
-- SSH access to the VM
+- SSH access to the VM.
+You will need to have a ssh public-key for the instructor-led session.
-- A GitHub account (for forking the template repo)
+- A GitHub account (for forking this repo).

 ## License